Independent Media Group goes Digital

-The next objective and approach taken was to provide mechanisms upon which the new digitally minded group could monetise their content and brand effort in a digital environment.
-Afrozaar implemented Google DFP and managed all AdOps tagging across all websites and mobile apps from within the Baobab Suite centralised configuration engine.
-Afrozaar was able to implemented fractional, banner and interstitial DFP adverts across mobile app navigations, display adverts on web and pre-roll video adverts within the customised branded media streaming players.
+The next objective and approach taken was to provide mechanisms upon which the new digitally-minded group could monetise their content and brand effort in a digital environment.
+We implemented Google DFP and managed all AdOps tagging across all websites and mobile apps from within the Baobab Suite centralised configuration engine.
+The team was able to implement fractional, banner and interstitial DFP adverts across mobile app navigations, display adverts on web and pre-roll video adverts within the customised branded media streaming players.

 With our mindset being digital and app oriented, we needed to be sure we didn’t cannibalize the print advertising side of such a large group.
-We then decided to implement a mobile app module that would enhance and enrich the print version of newspapers, especially any print adverts.
-By combining Augmented Reality scan module in the apps, we complement the print edition and provide the audience with a way to unlock additional value and benefit, most importantly so could the advertisers.
-Our own implementation of AR+ Augmenta is now at the heart of the group’s print advertising commercial upsell strategy.
+We decided to implement an in-app AR module that would enhance and enrich the print version of newspapers, especially any print adverts.
+By combining an augmented reality scan module in the apps, we plan to complement the print editions and provide the audience with a way to unlock additional value and benefit, most importantly give print adverts a digitally enriched capability.
+Our implementation of AR, Augmenta, is now at the heart of the group’s print advertising commercial upsell strategy.

 Key Digital Platforms

-By implementing the following digital platforms and products across the group the Afrozaar team have been able to achieve the objectives set out:
+By implementing the following digital platforms and products across the group, the team have been able to achieve the objectives set out: